SimoNonnis/Resume/resume.md

 This Resume covers more than 6 years of hands-on experience working on the field of front-end development, building state-of-the-art, high performance websites and always seeking out new technologies.

-I would welcome the opportunity to work for a passionate, disciplined and brave team, that loves to write clean code and willing use technologies like React, Redux, GraphQL, Functional Programming in Javascript, CSS Modules, cssnext, Node, D3.js, Haskell, Elm.
+I would welcome the opportunity to work for a passionate, disciplined and brave team, that loves to write clean code and willing use technologies like React, Redux, GraphQL, Functional Programming in Javascript, CSS Modules, cssnext, Node, D3.js, RxJS, Haskell, Elm.

 ##Skills